craftablescience/BufferStream/README.md

 stream.peek<uint16_t>(); // Returns 2-byte integer after the cursor
 ```

-At is a more advanced version of peek that can read an object from anywhere in the stream:
+At is a more advanced version of peek that can read an object from anywhere in the stream.
+It supports everything `BufferStream::read` does, but with two extra arguments for offset and offset direction:
 ```cpp
 stream.at(0); // Returns the 0-th byte
 stream.at(1, std::ios::cur); // Returns the byte 1 byte after the cursor